renegadebio/renegade-labdevice/README.md

 ./scripts/gen_cert.sh
 ```

+If you are using this locally on the same machine as `renegade-lims` then the hostname should probably just be `localhost`.

 Now copy the server's cert to `tls/server-cert.pem` and copy `tls/client-cert.pem` to the appropriate place on the server.

 and edit to taste.